aridoza/foundational-java/oop-java-lesson/05.abstract-classes-lesson/README.md

 We wish to process that information by writing individual "Monitor" subclasses, that calls the process method and writes the result to the file system.

-Let's write a base abstract class called `AbstractMonitor`, with one abstract method called `process()` that returns a String, and one non-abstract method called `writeFile(String fileName, String dataToWrite)`.
+Let's write a base abstract class called `AbstractMonitor`, with one abstract method called `process()` that returns a String, and one non-abstract method called `startMonitoring(String fileName)`.

-Subclasses benefit from the `AbstractMonitor` class in that they don't have to rewrite the `writeFile` method, they just have to worry about their own particular functionality for the `process` method.
+Subclasses benefit from the `AbstractMonitor` class in that they don't have to rewrite the `startMonitoring(String filename)` method, they just have to worry about their own particular functionality for the `process` method.

 For example, let's write a subclass called `MemoryMonitor` that writes the current time and CPU utilization.